Canada–United States relations: Relations between political executives

 The executive of each country is represented differently.
 The President of the United States serves as both the head of state and head of government, and his "administration" is the executive, while the Prime Minister of Canada is head of government only, and his or her "government" or "ministry" directs the executive.

-W.L.
-Mackenzie King and Franklin D. Roosevelt (October 1935 – April 1945)
+W. L. Mackenzie King and Franklin D. Roosevelt (October 1935 – April 1945)

 In 1940, W. L. Mackenzie King and Franklin D. Roosevelt signed a defense pact, known as the Ogdensburg Agreement.
 King hosted conferences for Churchill and Roosevelt, but did not participate in the talks.

 Louis St. Laurent and Harry S. Truman (November 1948 – January 1953)

 Prime Minister Laurent and President Truman were both anti-communist during the early years of the Cold War.

-John G. Diefenbaker and Dwight Eisenhower (June 1957 –January 1961)
+John G. Diefenbaker and Dwight Eisenhower (June 1957 – January 1961)

-President Dwight Eisenhower (1952–1961) took pains to foster good relations with Progressive Conservative John Diefenbaker (1957–1963).
-That led to approval of plans to join together in NORAD, an integrated air defence system, in mid-1957.
+President Dwight D. Eisenhower (1951–1961) took pains to foster good relations with Progressive Conservative John Diefenbaker (1957–1963).
+That led to the approval of plans to join in NORAD, an integrated air defense system, in mid-1957.
 Relations with President John Kennedy were much less cordial.
 Diefenbaker opposed apartheid in the South Africa and helped force it out of the Commonwealth of Nations.
 His indecision on whether to accept Bomarc nuclear missiles from the United States led to his government's downfall.